-Editor’s Note: Recently, at the Chief Data Scientist, USA, we had the pleasure of being joined by @SiliconANGLE Media, Inc. (theCUBE) to interview some of our attendees about the world of Data Science.
+Editor’s Note: At the Chief Data Scientist, USA, we had the pleasure of being joined by @SiliconANGLE Media, Inc. (theCUBE) to interview some of our attendees about the world of Data Science.
 Watch the video below.
 This article written by Bev Terrell was originally posted on SiliconANGLE blog.

 While most people think of Under Armour as the supplier of sportswear and sports footwear, it also owns the digital apps MapMyFitness, MyFitnessPal and Edmundo.
 As such, the company has taken the first steps this year toward more investment in wearable technologies, called “Connected Fitness,” so that people can track their exercise, sleep and nutrition throughout the day.